jelastic-jps/start-stop-scheduler/README.md

 </p>

 Within the installation frame:
-- enable/disable environment **stop** action
+- enable/disable environment *Stop* action
 - specify at what time the environment must be stopped
 - check/uncheck the days of the week the stop action to be applied
-- enable/disable environment **start** action
+- enable/disable environment *Start* action
 - specify at what time the environment must be stopped
 - check/uncheck the days of the week the stop action to be applied
 - pick the **Time Zone** in which the actions must be performed
-- **Environment name** - target environment that should be managed by add-on
+- choose the target environment that should be managed by add-on in the **Environment name** field
-- **Nodes** - [environment layer](https://docs.jelastic.com/jelastic-basic-hosting-concepts#layer) the add-on will be installed to; is fetched automatically upon selecting the environment and should be left unchanged
+- if required in the [Nodes](https://docs.jelastic.com/jelastic-basic-hosting-concepts#layer) field get a node the add-on will be applied to or leave unchanged as it was fetched upon selecting the environment

 > **Note** that the current scheduler implementation implies the complete stop of all containers in the destination environment (rather than container [hibernation](https://docs.jelastic.com/resources-utilization), which can be automatically interrupted upon any incoming request); thus, all the corresponding environment services will remain unavailable until it is launched again, either by the scheduler or manually.